Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 RNWY detects five distinct patterns.
 Four are wallet-level (describing individual wallet behavior across the ecosystem) and one is agent-level (describing the collective behavior of all wallets that reviewed a specific agent).

-Common Funder (wallet-level, highest weight).
+Common Funder (wallet-level, 6×).
 Traces the first external ETH transfer to each reviewer wallet.
 When three or more wallets that reviewed the same agent were all initially funded by the same non-exchange address, that cluster is flagged.
 This is the strongest structural signal because the funding relationship is immutable; creating wallets is free, but funding them costs real ETH and leaves a permanent trail.
 Patient attackers who wait days or weeks before reviewing are still caught because the funding link never disappears.
 A verified list of 42 exchange hot wallet addresses across 18 major exchanges is excluded so that wallets funded through normal exchange withdrawals are not flagged.

-Sweep Pattern (wallet-level, medium weight).
+Sweep Pattern (wallet-level, 3×).
 Fires when a wallet reviews a very large number of agents and almost never returns to review the same agent twice.
 This "spray and move on" pattern is characteristic of automated review campaigns.
 Edge cases exist (a researcher auditing every agent in a category), so this signal carries less weight than velocity.

-Score Clustering (wallet-level, lowest weight).
+Score Clustering (wallet-level, 1×).
 Fires when a wallet gives tightly clustered scores across many reviews (very low variance or very few unique score values).
-This carries the lowest weight because the ecosystem naturally skews toward high scores; many genuine users give most agents 90-100, which looks statistically identical to bots all giving 100.
+This carries the lowest weight because the ecosystem naturally skews toward high scores; many genuine users give most agents 90–100, which looks statistically identical to bots all giving 100.
 A minimum review count is required before this signal activates.

-Coordinated Review Pattern (agent-level).
+Coordinated Review Pattern (agent-level, flat).
 Detects when a large percentage of an agent's reviewers had zero on-chain history at the moment they left their review, and all gave nearly identical scores.
 Each wallet individually looks like any new wallet; the signal comes from hundreds of them doing the same thing for the same agent.
 This contributes a flat amount to severity regardless of how many wallets are involved, because it describes the group behavior, not individual wallets.

 Each signal carries a weight reflecting its diagnostic strength.
 The weighted sum determines severity: